dhruvsharma78/racing-dashboard/README.md

 Sample view:

 ![alt text][sample-view]

+Text alignment and scaling is automatically taken carre of!
+Just provide the fonts you wish to use in the `constants.h` file, with `FONT_1` being the smallest and `FONT_5` the largest

 This controller also supports multiple screens that can be accessed in any way desired.
 This means that you can create multiple views designed for different situations and use it whenever needed.